Troyanovsky/vibe-coding-guide/en/Lesson_7_Backend_Prompt.md

 **Database Migrations (for Relational DBs):** If you're using a relational database like PostgreSQL or MySQL, prompt the AI to create database migration scripts.
 This is crucial for managing changes to your database schema over time in a controlled, reversible way.
 It's like version control for your database structure.

 **Prompt for Tests:** Here's a huge advantage of using AI – it's excellent at generating tests.
 After creating an endpoint, follow up with something like: "Now, write a comprehensive set of unit tests for this recipe saving endpoint using Jest and Supertest.
 Include tests for successful saves, validation errors, authentication failures, and edge cases."
+(Or you may use test-driven development, as described in Lesson 3 where you start with tests.)

 **Focus on Single Responsibility:** Prompt for one endpoint or one piece of functionality at a time.
 This keeps the AI focused and produces cleaner, more modular code.
+For each file, it's better to have it focus on one thing.
 It's much easier to debug and iterate on a single, well-defined piece than a massive chunk of interconnected functionality.

 **Specify Third-Party Libraries:** If you want to use specific libraries for certain tasks, mention them directly in your prompt.
 For example, "`jsonwebtoken` for JWT handling," "`pg` for PostgreSQL interactions," or "`express-rate-limit` for rate limiting."
 This prevents the AI from choosing random alternatives that might not fit your needs.
+(Using context7 MCP server can provide up-to-date library documentation to AI for accurate usage.)

 **Iterate with a REST Client:** Use tools like Postman, Insomnia, or a VSCode extension to test the API endpoints the AI generates.
 This gives you immediate feedback and helps you craft better follow-up prompts.
 There's nothing like seeing actual HTTP requests and responses to understand what's working and what needs adjustment.